logo jabes

 The operational pipeline has four dashed pink lines.

-The picture in focus is like: Monitoring operations - Process Management Life Cycle
+The picture in focus: Monitoring operations - Process Management Life Cycle

 Knowing what is happening with scores might be very important information.

-An unstable profiling result will cause legal problems when that is discovered by external complaints.
+An unstable profiling result will cause legal problems.

-For the business analyst, data scientist it is important to be able to analyze prodcution score results without having a conection into that process possible harming it.
+For the business analyst, data scientist it is important to be able analyze production score results without having a connection into that operational processes possible harming it.

-The picture in focus is like: Evaluation Results scoring - Process Management Life Cycle
+The picture for in focus is like: Evaluation Results scoring - Process Management Life Cycle

 Attention points Score monitoring: